-- (1) These awards were authorized by the Committee and relate to the achievement of Company-wide financial goals established by the Committee.
-A more detailed description of these awards is provided under "Compensation Discussion and Analysis." - (2) Threshold and maximum performance levels are specified for award purposes, but no target is specified.
-The amount shown in the "target" column is the amount that would have been earned for 2013 had net earnings increased 4% over net earnings in 2012. - (3) The named executive officers were granted stock options on December 2, 2013.
-The options were granted with an exercise price of \$28.50 per option, the fair market value of the Company's stock, which, under the 2011 Incentive Plan, is the closing stock price on the grant date.
-The options vest ratably over four years beginning on the first anniversary of the grant date. - (4) This amount represents the grant date fair value (which was calculated to be \$2.77 per option) of the stock option awards granted on December 2, 2013, computed in accordance with ASC 718 as calculated under the Black-Scholes option pricing model as described in Note 18 to the Consolidated Financial Statements in the Company's 2013 Annual Report on Form 10-K.
+(1) These awards were authorized by the Committee and relate to the achievement of Company-wide financial goals established by the Committee.
+A more detailed description of these awards is provided under "Compensation Discussion and Analysis."

+- (2) The amount shown in the "target" column is the amount that would have been earned for 2016 had net earnings increased between 4% and 6% over net earnings in 2015. - (3) The amount shown in the "maximum" column is the amount that would have been earned for 2016 had net earnings increased 8% or more over net earnings in 2015. - (4) These awards were authorized by the Committee and are based upon the achievement of predetermined levels of gross margin dollars for Mr. Flannery's and Mr. Schiff's respective functional divisions. - (5) The amount shown in the "target" column is the amount that would have been earned for 2016 had gross margin dollars for Mr. Flannery's functional division increased between 5% and 7.5% over the prior year gross margin level. - (6) The amount shown in the "maximum" column is the amount that would have been earned for 2016 had gross margin dollars for Mr. Flannery's functional division increased 10% over the prior year gross margin level. - (7) The amount shown in the "target" column is the amount that would have been earned for 2016 had gross margin dollars for Mr. Schiff's functional division increased between 6% and 9% over the prior year gross margin level. - (8) The amount shown in the "maximum" column is the amount that would have been earned for 2016 had gross margin dollars for Mr. Schiff's functional division increased 12% over the prior year gross margin level - (9) The named executive officers were granted stock options on August 25, 2016.
+The options were granted with an exercise price of \$25.51 per option, the fair market value of the Company's stock, which, under the 2014 Incentive Plan, is the closing stock price on the grant date.
+The options vest ratably over four years beginning on the first anniversary of the grant date. - (10) This amount represents the grant date fair value (which was calculated to be \$3.05 per option) of the stock option awards granted on August 25, 2016, computed in accordance with ASC 718 as calculated under the Black-Scholes option pricing model as described in Note 17 to the Consolidated Financial Statements in the Company's 2016 Annual Report on Form 10-K. - (11) This amounts represents the grant date fair value of the shares of restricted stock granted on August 25, 2016 using the grant date fair value of the Company's stock (\$25.51 per share) on the date of grant.

-Outstanding Equity Awards At December 31, 2013
+Outstanding Equity Awards at December 31, 2016